karlchris/data-engineering/docs/data-engineering/storage/README.md

 For example, data in a data warehouse is typically used by batch processes and analytics, while frameworks like Apache Kafka facilitate real-time use cases.
 They offer not only storage capabilities but also function as an ingestion and query system.

+!!! info

-> Generally speaking, there are 4 standard storage systems.
+    Generally speaking, there are 4 standard storage systems.

 ## Data Warehouse